Social Work Courses

 Cultural Studies - US Minority

 Assist departmental faculty in on-going research.
 Topics and nature of assistance vary.
 Capstone paper required.
 Approved for Letter and S/U grading.
-May be repeated in separate terms up to 6 hours.
+May be repeated in separate terms up to 12 hours.
 Prerequisite: Evidence of adequate preparation for such study; consent of faculty member supervising the work; and approval of the department head.
-Restricted to Majors and Minors.

 Focus on the aging process, special needs of older adults, and the role of social work in addressing these needs.
 All levels of social work intervention are considered, direct practice with older persons and their families, service delivery systems in local communities, and state and national policies.
 Special attention is given to the needs of caregivers, person-centered care, diverse vulnerable populations and resources for older adults to age in place.